Car charging

 See Car charging filtering and Planned car charging in the apps.yaml settings section of the documentation.

-• switch.predbat_car_charging_from_battery - When set to True the car can drain the home battery, Predbat will manage the correct level of battery accordingly.
-When set to False home battery discharge will be prevented when your car charges, all load from the car and home will be from the grid.
+switch.predbat_car_charging_from_battery - When set to On the car can drain the home battery, Predbat will manage the correct level of battery accordingly.
+When set to Off home battery discharge will be prevented when your car charges, and all load from the car and home will be from the grid.
 This is achieved by setting the battery discharge rate to 0 during car charging and to the maximum otherwise.
 The home battery can still charge from the grid/solar in either case.
 Only use this if Predbat knows your car charging plan, e.g. you are using Intelligent Octopus or you use the car slots in Predbat to control your car charging.

-• input_number.predbat_car_charging_loss gives the percentage amount of energy lost when charging the car (load in the home vs energy added to the battery).
+input_number.predbat_car_charging_loss gives the percentage amount of energy lost when charging the car (load in the home vs energy added to the battery).
 A good setting is 0.08 which is 8%.

 Example EV and charger setup